richardm/richardm.github.io/docs/life-principles/index.md

 - **Get to the point you can prioritize growth over conservation.** A scarcity mindset is a trauma response that forces you to conserve rather than to grow.
 Cultivate an abundance mindset focused on becoming all you can be.
 - Surround yourself with people who are continually learning.
 - Understand the impact of compounding and invest early in things that compound.
 It doesn’t matter so much how much a person knows today as long as they are continuously learning.

+#
+## Who to work with and where to work

+- **Most adult learning occurs on the job.** Look for a job that uses the skills you want to develop, and look for a company that’s great at the skill you want to develop.
+What to become a good manager?
+Work at a place with great managers.
+Want to be a great investor?
+Work at a place with great investors.
+Want to become a great software engineer?
+Etc…
+- Life is short, and we spend most of it at work.
+- You become like the people you associate with most closely.
+Many of these people are coworkers.
+Choose those people carefully.
+- Prioritize working with good people.
+- Don’t work for jerks.
+Don’t work with jerks.
+Don’t hire jerks.
+(But remember, [people are not their behavior](/principles/people-are-not-their-behaviors).
+Do I need to refine this principle?
+Since this is a draft, I consider a “jerk” someone who repeatedly and consistently demonstrates a pattern of jerk-like behavior and disregard for others.)
+- If you are a high achiever, seek to work in a place that values accountability.

+## On Learning

+> “When you’re memorizing something, it’s an indication that you don’t understand it.
+You should be able to re-derive anything on the spot and if you can’t, you don’t know it.” - Naval Ravikant

+> **“Your resume is just a catalog of all your suffering.”** Nothing worthwhile in life comes without pain and suffering of some level

+## On Happiness

+- "Success is getting what you want.
+Happiness is wanting what you get." - Dale Carnegie

+> “Desire is a contract that you make with yourself to be unhappy until you get what you want” - Naval Ravikant

+> “It’s in responsibility that most people find the meaning that sustains them through life.
+It’s not in happiness.
+It’s not in impulsive pleasure.” - Jordan Peterson